 Each medical discussion paper is written by a recognized expert in the field, who has been recommended by the Tribunal’s medical counsellors.
 Each author is asked to present a balanced view of the current medical knowledge on the topic.
 Discussion papers are not peer reviewed.
 They are written to be understood by lay individuals.

-The traumatic event is re-experienced in 1 or more of the following ways:
+The traumatic event is persistently re-experienced in the following way(s): (one required)

-Until Diagnostic Statistical Manual IV (DSM IV) there had been no diagnostic entity or clinical term for trauma symptoms that occur immediately after the trauma.
-In military settings the term Combat Stress Reaction was used for acute trauma related to war activities but it had no equivalent term in the civilian psychiatric literature until recently.
-Acute Stress Disorder (ASD) emerged with the publication of the DSM IV.
-In Acute Stress Disorder the symptoms onset and resolve within 4 weeks of the traumatic event.
+Until the DSM IV there had been no diagnostic entity or clinical term for trauma symptoms that occur immediately after the trauma.
+In military settings the term Combat Stress Reaction has been used for acute trauma related to war activities.
+With Acute Stress Disorder the symptoms onset and resolve within 4 weeks of the traumatic event.
 If the symptoms persist beyond 4 weeks then the diagnosis becomes PTSD.
-At this time, Acute Stress Disorder has not been well studied but further investigations may help us understand who goes onto develop PTSD and what are the appropriate interventions for ASD to reduce the risk of developing PTSD.
-Critical Incident Stress Debriefing has been offered after a significant trauma in various environments but the benefit of this intervention is controversial and some studies suggest that it may be harmful in some circumstances.
-More recent evidence from Roberts and colleagues (2009) that summarizes a meta analysis recommends that no psychological intervention can be recommended for routine use following traumatic events.
-Multiple session interventions, like single session interventions may have an adverse effect on some individuals.
-At this time there are no recommended interventions for acute trauma.
+At this time, Acute Stress Disorder has not been well studied but further investigations may help understand who goes on to develop PTSD.
+The appropriate interventions for Acute Stress Disorder to reduce the risk of developing PTSD need to be identified.
+Usually Critical Incident Stress Debriefing (CISD) is offered after a significant trauma in the workplace but the benefit of this intervention is mixed.
+Some studies suggest that CISD may be harmful in some circumstances particularly if there is delay in providing it.
+For an individual, cognitive behavioural therapy with a trauma focus is the appropriate intervention in the immediate period after the trauma.

 The lifetime rates for PTSD in the general population in the USA are estimated to be 8% based on several epidemiological studies (Kessler 1995).
 There is a gender difference with 5% of men and 10% of women experiencing PTSD in their lifetime.
 There is limited Canadian data with one study showing a 1-month prevalence of 2.7% in women and 1.2% in men (Stein 1997).
 Approximately 40-60% of patients with PTSD have symptoms that become chronic i.e. last longer than 6 months.
 In addition, co-morbidity, i.e. other disorders being present with PTSD, is very common.
 Up to 80% of patients with PTSD also experience other disorders, such as major depression, anxiety, substance abuse.